agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 The resulting graph object, containing tensors and operators can then be traversed and processed, for example converted into TVM representation, as done in this PR.

+The NNEF tools also provide a simple C++ based reference implementation for NNEF models, whose main purpose is testing/debugging conversions, and serving as a reference for other more efficient inference backends.
+Furthermore, a PyTorch based interpreter is also supported, which is able to execute NNEF models via on/the-fly conversion to PyTorch calls, and can also be used as a (more efficient) reference.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-We are going to add an NNEF support, for that we can use either a NNEF model directory, or an `nnef.Graph` object already loaded into memory.
+We are going to add support for models in NNEF format.
+The model may be provided either as an NNEF model folder, or an `nnef.Graph` object already loaded into memory.
 The conversion is done via the new frontend function
 ```python
 relay.frontend.from_nnef(model, freeze_vars=False)
 ```
-  - model: either a string, or PathLike to an NNEF model directory, or an `nnef.Graph` object.
+  - model: either a string / PathLike to an NNEF model folder, or an `nnef.Graph` object.
-  - freeze_vars: optional bool, which sets whether the parameters should be considered variables or constants for optimisation
+  - freeze_vars: optional bool, which sets whether the parameters should be considered variables or constants for optimization

 Example usages (assume we have a directory `inception_v1.nnef` with a complete NNEF Inception graph)
 ```python